ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 1. Compute the encoded key value BASE64URL(JWE Encrypted Key).

-1. If the JWE JSON Serialization is being used, repeat this process (steps 1-8) for each recipient.
+1. If the JWE JSON Serialization is being used, and the Key Management Mode supports multiple recipients, repeat this process (steps 1-8) for each recipient.